cyverse-archive/metadactyl-clj/README.markdown

 in braces, but instead listed as hyphen-separated names without enclosing quotes.

-#### Verifying that Metadactyl is Running
+#### Verifying that metadactyl-clj is Running

 Unsecured Endpoint: GET /

-The root path in Metadactyl can be used to verify that Metadactyl is actually running and is responding.
+The root path in metadactyl-clj can be used to verify that metadactyl-clj is actually running and is responding.
 Currently, the response to this URL contains only a welcome message.
 Here's an example:

 ```
 $ curl -s http://by-tor:8888/